This tour is no longer available, please see similar tours below or send an enquiry

 Expand All

-Day 1 : Start Ashgabat
+Day 1 : Arrive Ashgabat

 The adventure begins in Ashgabat, the capital of Turkmenistan.
-As per Turkmen law, we arrange arrival transfers for all customers.
+As per Turkmen law, we arrange arrival transfers for everyone in the group.
 See the Joining Instructions in the Trip Notes for more details.
-There are no arranged activities today, as many flights arrive very late in the evening or early tomorrow morning.
+There are no arranged activities today, as many flights arrive very late at night or early tomorrow morning.Accommodation: Hotel Sport (or similar) ...more ...less

 Meals Included: Breakfast, Dinner

-Mid afternoon, we head north in a 4x4 convoy into the Karakum Desert, some 4hr 30min drive (161mi/260km) away, to a massive burning gas crater known as the Door to Hell in a remote part of the Darvaza region.
+After breakfast, we head to Nisa, the capital of the former Persian Parthian Empire, which controlled much of what is now Iraq to Pakistan 2,000 years ago.
+The ruins here were declared a World Heritage site in 2007.
+After, we visit the National Museum of Turkmenistan, about a 20-minute drive away.Mid-afternoon, we transfer (4hr 30min) into the Karakum Desert in a 4×4 convoy to a massive burning gas crater known as the Door to Hell in a remote part of the Darvaza region.
 In the 1970s, Soviet engineers looking for natural gas deposits came across this area.
-Attempting to assess the amount of gas present they set up a drill.
-The drill collapsed, exposing a big crater and seeping methane gas into the air.
-The engineers decided to set the gas alight in the belief that it would burn off within a few weeks.
+Attempting to assess the gas, they set up a drill.
+The drill collapsed, exposing a big crater and seeping methane into the air.
+The engineers decided to set the gas alight believing it would burn off within a few weeks.
 More than 45 years later, it is still burning.
-We have dinner near the crater and stay overnight in yurts very nearby.
-Seeing the burning crater by night is a unforgettable experience.
+We enjoy a barbecue dinner near the crater and stay overnight in yurts very nearby.
+Seeing the burning crater by night is an unforgettable experience.Accommodation: Darwaza Yurt Camp

 Meals Included: Breakfast